JingwenGao/MetalLPBF_PMP/README.md

 This dataset includes the processing-microstructure-mechanical property (PMP) features for the laser powder bed fusion additive-manufactured metal materials.
 The objective of this dataset is to provide quantitative data on the microstructural features and mechanical properties from a range of process parameter combinations.
 The dataset has been used to investigate PMP relationships with machine learning.

-This dataset includes data from 127 literature resources as listed in the reference list: <a href="https://github.com/JingwenGao/MetalLPBF_PMP/Reference_list.txt" target="_blank">Link</a>
+This dataset includes data from 127 literature resources as listed in the reference list: 📄[link](Reference_list.txt)

 <br />